 Have you got experience with a Design System?
 Share your thoughts!

 This is the first part of a series of articles describing Design System.
-The second part can be found here: Research phase.
+Other parts can be found here: